 As part of your construction induction training, you will learn about industry standard OHS PPE that can be used as part of a risk control measures strategy.
 PPE is the last step to protect yourself from construction hazards.
 The course covers the PPE commonly used while performing construction work:

 - hearing protection

-If you are a QLD resident living in a remote location (more than 100km from an RTO delivering the White Card course) and opt to complete the training online, you will need to own or buy the above PPE.
+If you are a Queensland resident opting to complete the course via a virtual classroom, you will need to own or buy the above PPE.
 Buying the required PPE to complete the Queensland White Card course will cost you around $40.